|Read A2Z Blogs!|

 Ursula, The Kitchen Princess

 URSULA was a princess who lives with her father, King Wilfred, and two older sisters.
 Their palace was in Eastern Europe sometime in the 14th century when there exist small kingdoms and salt wars to possess the preserver of foods.
-Ursula, a young feminine 'damsel in distress', loved to cook and spent all her time in the kitchen.
-Her father was demanding, disagreeable, and disappointed to his youngest daughter, who preferred the kitchen and the servants; he was not a kind father.
+Ursula, a young feminine 'damsel in distress,' loved to cook and spent all her time in the kitchen.
+Her father was demanding, disagreeable, and disappointed to his youngest daughter, who preferred the kitchen and the servants.
 At this time in Europe, the male and the social lines make her a victim.
 Ursula will not detour her love and runs away from home.
 A matron, an owner of an INN, helps her improve cooking and serving.
 The damsel becomes distinguished for her cookery.

 Story on Wattpad - just a sampling of the first and last parts, as on Bublish.